-This former furniture restoration shop has been re-born as a cafe.
-The white washed space rolls out to polished concrete floors with industrial light fittings and a huge pre-loved workbench acting as centre piece and coffee counter, complete with all the pits and scars of its past life.
+This former furniture restoration shop was reborn as a cafe in early 2008.
+The white-washed space rolls out to polished concrete floors with industrial light fittings and a huge preloved workbench acting as centre piece and coffee counter, complete with all the pits and scars of its past life.

-But the best part about this unassuming location – at that section of Clifton Hill on Queens parade just before goes under the train tracks and turns into Westgarth – is the leafy garden with it’s burgeoning lemon tree, tiny wall tables under striped awnings and paint chipped benches sitting amongst herbs and greenery.
+But the best part about this unassuming location – at that awkward section of Queens Parade in Clifton Hill, just before it goes under the train tracks and turns into Westgarth – is the leafy garden with a lemon tree, tiny wall tables under striped awnings and paint-chipped benches sitting among herbs and greenery.

-There’s charm everywhere you look while you sip on icey granitas or slurp thick homemade soups.
-From the crocheted rugs by the door, to the water jugs fulls of flowers, and old corner-store signs, owners Lauren Bieber and Tom Crowe have really nailed the 'tea and Granny's' feel – except that here Gran is serving Seven Seeds coffee.
+There’s charm everywhere you look while sipping on icey granitas, or eating porridge, breakfast burgers or hotcakes.
+From the crocheted rugs by the door, to the water jugs fulls of flowers, and old corner-store signs, owners Lauren Bieber and Tom Crowe have really nailed the “tea at granny's” feel – except that here gran is serving Seven Seeds coffee.